 We offer many different styles of dance.

-Class placement is based on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
-Our classes for kids, young dancers, and teen dancers are designed for at least two years at each level.
-For new students, we ask that you contact the Studio before registering so that we can assist you in class selections.
+Class placement is based on a combination of focus, strength, learning ability, motivation, performance, overall skill level, and age.
+Our youth classes are designed to give students at least two years of growth at each level.
+If you're new to the studio, we encourage you to contact us before registering so we can help you find the best fit for your needs.

-Class placement is based on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
-Our classes for kids, young dancers, and teen dancers are designed for at least two years at each level.
-For new students, we ask that you contact the Studio before registering so that we can assist you in class selections.
+Class placement is based on a combination of focus, strength, learning ability, motivation, performance, overall skill level, and age.
+Our youth classes are designed to give students at least two years of growth at each level.
+If you're new to the studio, we encourage you to contact us before registering so we can help you find the best fit for your needs.

 ballet